 Setsuko Nakamura Thurlow ’55 accepted the Nobel Peace Prize on behalf of the International Campaign to Abolish Nuclear Weapons, an organization she has been heavily involved with for many years.
-She also will be Lynchburg College’s 2018 Commencement speaker.
+She also will be University of Lynchburg’s 2018 Commencement speaker.
 As a survivor of the atomic bombing of Hiroshima during World War II, she used her personal experience of survival to encourage a worldwide audience to support an international ban on nuclear weapons.

-For the first time in many years, Lynchburg College’s general education curriculum is getting a major revamp.
+For the first time in many years, University of Lynchburg’s general education curriculum is getting a major revamp.

 In December, Lynchburg’s faculty approved a new program, “the DELL Curriculum,” which stands for “Diverse, Engaged, Lifelong Learners.”
 It takes effect in the fall of 2019 and is in keeping with the student engagement goal of the Vision 2020 strategic plan.

-Released in October, the fall 2017 edition of Lynchburg College Magazine explores turning points throughout the history of Lynchburg College, from its founding as Virginia Christian College through its evolution to the University of Lynchburg.
+Released in October, the fall 2017 edition of University of Lynchburg Magazine explores turning points throughout the history of University of Lynchburg, from its founding as Virginia Christian College through its evolution to the University of Lynchburg.

 Stories cover the controversial teaching of evolution in the 1920s, the development of championship-level sports programs, racial integration, growth in the 1960s, the return to a residential campus, and other changes that defined the college over the years.